Kathy Smith (American politician)

 Kathy Lynn Smith is an American politician and former educator serving as a member of the Fairfax County Board of Supervisors from the Sully district since 2016.
-A member of the Democratic Party, Smith has served as chairwoman of the Board's Development Process Committee and as a member of several more committees.
+A member of the Democratic Party, she previously served as the Sully District Representative to the Fairfax County School Board from 2002 to 2016.
+Her district encompasses western Fairfax County, including parts of Chantilly, Centreville, Franklin Farm, and Oak Hill.

-Before she was elected to the Board of Supervisors, Smith served as the Sully District Representative to the Fairfax County School Board from 2002 to 2016.
+Smith has served as chairwoman of the Board's Development Process Committee and as a member of several more committees.
 From the beginning of her time in office, Smith has represented 100,000 residents.

 Early life and career

 Smith is originally from New Jersey.
 After graduating from Muhlenberg College in Allentown, Pennsylvania, with a dual Bachelor of Arts in sociology and elementary education, Smith taught first grade in New Jersey and then second grade at an international school in Saudi Arabia, for a total of seven years.
 She stopped working to raise her children full time until she began running for office.

 Smith moved to the Sully district of Fairfax, Virginia in 1984 with her husband, Steve.
 The couple have four grown children, who all attended Fairfax County Public Schools while growing up.
 Smith's public career began when she served as PTA president at the three schools her children attended, Poplar Tree Elementary School, Rocky Run Middle School, and Chantilly High School.